 The Breaker Benches were created to cater to various kinds of breaks and were placed right where people needed a break the most—in the country’s busiest business districts.
 For those who wanted a musical break, we made Piano, Guitar and Boom Box Benches.
 For those who needed uplifting, the Seesaw Bench was there.
 Those who wanted a sporty break got the Football Bench.
 Those who preferred a sci-fi kind of break enjoyed the TIE Fighter Bench.
 As the campaign rolled out, more benches were introduced to give breakers more reasons to have a break with KitKat.
 Online films and TVCs featuring the benches generated further interest.
 A map was put up on the KitKat.ph site and the GPS app, Waze, to let others know where the benches are.
 With the Breaker Benches, people got to de-stress and have fun.
 More importantly, KitKat now became part of their breaks.

 KitKat has always been about having a break.
-But instead of telling people to have a break, KitKat brought to life the brand’s “break” philosophy with the Breaker Benches.
-Whatever kind of break people wanted to take, there’s a KitKat bench made for it.
-There’s a musical bench, a soccer bench, a seesaw bench and so much more.
-These were rolled out in places right where people needed their breaks the most—the country’s busiest business districts.
-Through this activation, KitKat was able to give people the break they needed at the right place, at the right time.
+But instead of telling people to have a break, the Breaker Benches brought to life the brand’s “break” philosophy provided avenues for them to actually have one.
+Whatever kind of break people wanted to take, there’s a KitKat Breaker Bench made especially for it.
+The placement was strategic as well.
+The benches were installed in places where a break was needed the most—the Philippines’ busiest business districts, where stressed out workers are aplenty.
+The KitKat Breaker Benches demonstrated an innovative implementation of ideas in a manner most relevant to the consumers.

 In today’s world, breaks have never been more relevant.
 With everyday stressors–daily commute, traffic, slow internet, longer working hours–affecting our everyday lives, the need to sit back, relax and enjoy a break is really a must with people having their own versions of a well-deserved break.
 Some update their social media pages.
 Others turn to music or movies.
 There are those who prefer to have a break alone, and those who prefer to spend their breaks with friends.
 KitKat identified places in the country where stressed and overworked professionals can be found–the central business districts.
 There was an opportunity to bring to life the brand’s “break” philosophy and be part of every person’s break through an immersive and shareable experience.
 That’s where the Breaker Benches came in—because whatever kind of break people wanted to take, a KitKat bench was made made especially for it.